DSL7f/DSL-Chatbot/README.md

 The application connects to OpenRouter's API using the OpenAI Python library because OpenRouter uses the OpenAI API format.
 This allows us to access a wide range of models through a single, consistent interface.

-The application securely loads your API key from Streamlit's secrets management system, which keeps it safe and prevents it from being exposed in your code or version control.
+The application tries to load your API key from Streamlit's secrets management system first.
+If that fails, it provides a fallback option to enter your API key manually in the sidebar.

 ## Usage

+1. Ensure your API key is configured (either via secrets or manual input)
-1. Select the model type (Text or Image Generation) from the sidebar
+2. Select the model type (Text or Image Generation) from the sidebar
-2. Choose a specific model from the dropdown menu
+3. Choose a specific model from the dropdown menu
-3. Type your message in the chat input box and press Enter
+4. Type your message in the chat input box and press Enter
-4. View the AI's response in the chat
+5. View the AI's response in the chat
-5. Use the "Clear Conversation" button in the sidebar to start a new conversation
+6. Use the "Clear Conversation" button in the sidebar to start a new conversation

 ## Important Notes